parseb/poker_besthand_exercism/README.md

 This solution aims to rank hands by a proxy score so that:

-1. A higher order class hand will always have a higher score than a lower order one.
+- A higher order class hand will always have a higher score than a lower order one.
  	ex: 9H 3D 9D 8C 7H (pair) < 2H 3H 4H 5H 6H (straight flush)

-2. Hands belonging to the same class are differantiated based on face value (kicker or highest card)
+- Hands belonging to the same class are differantiated based on face value (kicker or highest card)

 Features:
 - Context agnostic when calculating score.
 - Takes an unlimited number of hands as input.

+:spades: :hearts: :diamonds: :clubs:
 __________
 Pick the best hand(s) from a list of poker hands.